-The intensity of what is needed from primary care providers to address obesity in children has been identified as problematic (Barlow, 2007; Klein, Sesselberg, Johnson, et al., 2010; USPSTF, 2010).
-Practicing pediatricians have reported lacking time to counsel patients about weight, finding counseling alone to provide poor results, and needing simple diet and exercise recommendations.
-It is not surprising that clinicians feel at a loss in trying to address obesity/overweight in children.
+Low rates of counseling stem from many sources.
+In a study by Klein and colleagues, practicing pediatricians said they lacked the time to counsel patients about weight; found counseling alone to provide poor results; and noted that simple diet and exercise recommendations would be helpful.
+The intensity of what was needed from them to address obesity in children, many pediatricians felt, was beyond their capability as primary care providers (Klein, et al., 2010).

+It is not surprising that clinicians feel at a loss for dependable guidance.
 Science has lagged behind the obesity epidemic, leaving many gaps in evidence-based recommendations (Barlow, 2007).
+Randomized, controlled clinical trials have not been conducted to prove or disprove the effect of certain behaviors on weight control in obese children, and primary care systems have often been ineffective in developing processes to implement guidelines to assess children and adolescents who are overweight or obese (Barlow, 2007).
 Well-defined, validated preventive and therapeutic interventions for children and families are simply lacking (Daniels, et al., 2009), and public policy has not kept up (Speiser, et al., 2005).